usaid-cs/yesterday-i-learned/android-dev.md

 1. It is possible to name your package using someone else's domain, like `com.microsoft.lol`.
 1. "Target SDK version" is the level at which you can use the SDK's features. ["Min SDK version"][stackoverflow 14] is the level at which you, the developer, have made sure the app still works by handling missing features properly.
 1. The API level of a [pre-release](https://developer.android.com/studio/releases/platforms#P_preview) version of Android is not a number.
 For P preview, the API level is just "P".
+1. The `R` class is [a public static final class that only contains resource-related attributes](https://stackoverflow.com/questions/6804053/understand-the-r-class-in-android) for your code to use.